mahi-pas/Economic-Efficacy/README.md

-# True Economy Measurement
+# Economic Efficacy Map

 ## How am I going to determine the true effectiveness of an economy?
+In the last election, people complained about the economy being bad while politicians said the GDP was rising.
+Both were correct, but talking about different things.
+We need to measure the economy based on things that matter to average people.
+Hopefully this report can move us closer in that direction.
+- Whatever you choose as the metric for sucess will be optimized for

 ### Philosophical principles:
 - The effectiveness of an economy is based on whether an average person can satisfy their needs, not a number being high
 - Quality of goods used to satisfy needs explains difference between more developed economies.
-(A 4 bedroom house in America is nicer than a 4 bedroom house in India, or even just nicer areas).
-This is difficult to measure, so we will ignore this factor. :(
+(A 4 bedroom house in America is nicer than a 4 bedroom house in India, or even just nicer areas within the country).
+Economic Efficacy does not measure quality, only if the goods arrive.
 - A person's needs are the following categories:
     - Survival: food, shelter, water, clothing (which we will ommit since cost of clothing is dependent on taste, some people can wear the same clothes for years), childcare, healthcare
     - Basic Needs(*try living in society without these*): Electricity, Internet, Mobile Plans, Car